MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 ## Installation paths

-Installed software can be found at the following paths:
+After installation completes, software can be found at the following paths:

 + Install root: /opt/microsoft/mlserver/9.2.1